ktakashi/sagittarius-scheme/README.md

 # Sagittarius Scheme System

 # What is this?
-This is a free Scheme implementation, mostly supporting the R6RS specification.
+This is a free Scheme implementation, supporting R6RS and R7RS specification.

 # How to build and install?